 Google Analytics is the most popular and free way of tracking a site or campaign’s overall performance.
 With analytics, you can see a bird’s eye view of how users are accessing a site (such as through email or Google Ads) and where most users are dropping off:

-You can get even more granular by using heatmaps to see what’s working on your post-click experiences and what isn’t.
+You can get even more granular by using heatmaps to see what’s working on your post-click landing pages and what isn’t.
 Fortunately, Instapage already comes equipped with heatmaps built-in and you can also test variations of the same page to see which performs best:

 With nearly 2,000 reviews on G2 Crowd, Marketo is one of the leading marketing automation solutions available.
 Used by enterprise teams at Audi, General Electric, and Panasonic — the platform allows you easy access to lead management, email and mobile marketing, and revenue attribution.
 Plus, their visual workflow lets you drag and drop while editing details as necessary: